-This is the second time in U.S. Paralympics’ history, that the trials will feature three sports being contested concurrently.
+This is the second time in U.S. Paralympics’ history that the trials will feature three sports being contested concurrently.
 The event is hosted by U.S. Paralympics, a division of the USOPC, and empowered through partner support from The Hartford and Toyota Motor North America.
-The 2016 edition was hosted in Charlotte, North Carolina.
+The 2016 edition was hosted in Charlotte, N.C.

 "We are thrilled to be able to offer our athletes a world-class event in Minneapolis as they look to secure their spots to represent Team USA in Tokyo," said USOPC chief of Paralympic sport Julie Dussliere.
 "The Paralympic Movement in the U.S. has had a tremendous momentum behind it in the past year, and we look forward to this being the biggest celebration of U.S. Paralympic athletes we’ve ever hosted.”